falconscript/gamelobby/README.md

 // Get a lobby with specified config. let lobbyConfig = { mode: "BATTLE" }; // other ideas: { isFriendLobby: true, isTeamGame: true }
-let lobby = lobbyManager.getOpenLobbyWithCriteria(lobbyConfig); // ONLY gets lobbies where mode is "BATTLE"
+let lobby = lobbyManager.getFirstOpenLobbyWithCriteria(lobbyConfig); // ONLY gets lobbies where mode is "BATTLE"

 // If no lobbies exist with these requirements, create one if (!lobby) {